All Products

 Yes

-• Build a low-cost, lightweight data lake storage service on HDFS or Object Storage Service (OSS).
+• Build a lightweight, low-cost data lake on HDFS or object storage.

-• Read and write large scale datasets in streaming and batch modes.
+• Read and write large-scale datasets in both streaming and batch modes.

-• Support batch queries and Online Analytical Processing (OLAP) queries with data freshness from minutes to seconds.
+• Run batch and OLAP queries with data freshness from minutes down to seconds.

-• Consume and generate incremental data.
-You can use it as storage for traditional offline data warehouses and modern streaming data warehouses.
+• Ingest and produce incremental data, serving as a storage layer for both traditional offline and modern streaming data warehouses.

-• Pre-aggregate data to reduce storage costs and downstream computing pressure.
+• Pre-aggregate data to reduce storage costs and downstream compute load.

-• The Paimon connector is supported only by Flink compute engine VVR 6.0.6 and later.
+• The Paimon connector requires Flink compute engine VVR 6.0.6 or later.

-• The following table shows the compatibility between Paimon and VVR versions.
+• The following table lists the version compatibility between Paimon and VVR.

 Apache Paimon version